 Metadata

-The metadata elements that are used in imagery, gridded and coverage data are presented in Table 8-1.
+Typical metadata elements that are used in imagery, gridded and coverage data are presented in Table 8-1.
 The table organizes the metadata elements according to whether the metadata relates to the description of the imagery, gridded or coverage data content, or to the environment in which it exists, or the representation of the data.
 Additional representational metadata may exist in an encoding format.

 Table 8-1 — Metadata Elements